Freelance Contract Essentials: Protect Yourself on Every Project

 5. Termination Clause

-Include terms for ending the contract, including notice periods and conditions under which either party can terminate the agreement.
+Include terms for ending the contract, including notice periods and conditions for termination.

 Example: